GlennVL-AP/cpp-programming-slides/slides/session_1/index.md

 Note:

-* Tiobe index as piechart.
+* Tiobe index as pie-chart.

 ---